uidaholib/mainstreetvideo_source/pages/horror.md

 Moscow Street Video Co-op closed permanently as of March 2020, due to a perfect storm of factors.
 Despite the efforts of dedicated customers like [Bekah Miller MacPhee]({{ '/items/mainstreet004.html' | relative_url }}) who would {% include feature/youtube-clip-modal.html text="call the store to see if they had a movie" objectid="mainstreet004" start="792" %} before streaming it, the store’s recent years saw a marked decrease in renting and foot traffic.

 Netflix began renting out DVDs by mail in 1998, a service that grew increasingly popular in the 2000s with people swapping their trips to the video store for a trip to the mailbox.
-(There’s a rumor that Netflix’s founding was inspired by a {% include feature/youtube-clip-modal.html text="particularly egregious Blockbuster late fee" objectid="mainstreet007" start="4695" %}, though this might just be a ["convenient fiction"](https://www.cnbc.com/2017/05/23/netflix-ceo-reed-hastings-on-how-the-company-was-born.html ){:target='_blank'}.)
+(There’s a rumor that Netflix’s founding was inspired by a {% include feature/youtube-clip-modal.html text="particularly egregious Blockbuster late fee" objectid="mainstreet007" start="4695" %}, though this might just be a ["convenient fiction"](https://www.cnbc.com/2017/05/23/netflix-ceo-reed-hastings-on-how-the-company-was-born.html ){:target='_blank' rel='noopener'}.)
 Then came streaming, which didn’t even require you to leave your couch.

 [Cody Moore]({{ '/items/mainstreet009.html' | relative_url }}) comments, “You really have to kind of convince people that [renting] is a better way to consume movies than just clicking a button or on your phone or the TV.”